Save 40% Off An Annual Plan

 Map of Lake Winnipeg Public Access Points.
 Courtesy: IceBound Excursions

-After you check on the ice and snow conditions of the lake, you can determine which access you want to use.
-This is beneficial in determining where you should stay.
+After you check ice and snow conditions and decide on your method of lake travel, you can determine which access you want to use to help determine where you should stay.

-The Red river dumps into the south-central part of the basin – and is a great identifier in determining where you should access the lake.
+The Red River dumps into the south-central part of the southern basin and is a great identifier in determining where you should access the lake.
 There are plenty of accesses on the west side of the Red, the east side of the Red, or from the Red River itself.

 THE RED RIVER

 In the past, the Red River has been a great access point when staying at Selkirk.
 However, it isn’t always that way.
-This year, for example, proved to be nearly impossible with the higher water levels and snowier conditions.
+Years with higher than average water levels and heavier snow conditions can make access here nearly impossible.

-It also tends to be broken up later in the year for flood prevention.
-Therefore it’s incredibly important to contact locals before trying to access the lake via the Red River River.
+Later in the season, it also might get manually broken up for flood prevention.
+Therefore, it’s incredibly important to touch base with area locals before planning and trying to access the lake via the Red River River.

 THE WEST SIDE OF THE RED RIVER

-• Warner Road: In our latest video (featured above) we went out of Warner Road on the west side of the lake.
-This access is one of the most popular for truck traffic.
-It usually isn’t as drifted in as the east side.
-There is even plenty of parking space on the lake.
-These reasons are why many people will make the truck trek from the west to the east side – despite it being much longer.
+• Warner Road: For several trips now, we have went out of Warner Road on the west side of the lake.
+This access, in particular, is one of the most popular for truck traffic since it usually isn’t as drifted in as the east side.
+There is also plenty of parking space on the lake in front of this access.
+These reasons are why many people will make the truck trek from the west to the east side when the hit the ice despite the longer, rough ride across.

-• Gimli Harbour: Further North, Gimli is a great option for people staying in the city and choosing to fish up that way.
-Although one issue we have run into in the past is ice heaves.
-If you plan on traveling south towards the Red, it’s a hike and can be very difficult.
+• Gimli Harbour: Further north, Gimli is a great option for people staying in the city and choosing to fish up that way.
+However, one issue we have run into in the past is ice heaves or as the locals call them – ice ridges.
+If you plan on traveling south towards the Red, it’s quite a hike and travel can be difficult.

 THE EAST SIDE OF THE RED